 Battery life and charging

-Price, value, and who should upgrade
+Price, value and who should upgrade

-If you already own a 16 Pro and it’s in good shape, the upgrade math hinges on three questions: do you struggle with outdoor visibility, do you push the phone hard enough to hit thermal limits, and do you care about the new front camera tools?
-If you answer yes to any two, the 17 Pro justifies itself.
+If you have a 16 Pro already and it’s in good condition, the upgrade math depends on three questions: do you find it hard to see outdoors, do you push the phone hard enough that it thermally limits, and do you care about the new front camera tools?

 Bottom line